Condos and co-ops employ property managers to make sure the building runs smoothly, manage tenants, and address their concerns.

 Responsibilities and roles

 In addition to paperwork, property managers oversee the day-to-day operations of a building and manage relationships with tenants.
 They may also set the rent price for a property, find renters, and handle evictions if necessary.
-They will also typically oversee maintenance issues that pop up in the course of renting.

 Thus, you can think of a property manager as occupying a number of roles: rule enforcer and conflict manager but also a conduit for information and the go-to person for maintenance issues.